bridgetownrb/bridgetown-lit-renderer/README.md

 # Bridgetown Lit Renderer

-SSR + Hydration of Lit components in your Bridgetown site.
+Simple pipeline for SSR + hydration of Lit components in your Bridgetown site.

 ## Installation